Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Methodology

-Of note, \textsc{Trinity} models ensemble populations of haloes, galaxies, and SMBHs (as in \citealt{Behroozi2013}) instead of following individual halo and galaxy histories (as in the \textsc{UniverseMachine}; \citealt{Behroozi2019}).
-While a future version of \textsc{Trinity} will be integrated into the \textsc{UniverseMachine}, the present version requires only halo population statistics (i.e., halo mass functions and merger rates) from dark matter simulations, as opposed to individual halo merger trees.
+Of note, \textsc{Trinity} models ensemble populations of haloes, galaxies, and SMBHs by following different halo mass bins along average halo growth tracks (as in \citealt{Behroozi2013}), instead of tracking \emph{individual} halo and galaxy histories (as in the \textsc{UniverseMachine}; \citealt{Behroozi2019}).
+Given this statistical nature, \textsc{Trinity} is not yet able to provide object-specific growth histories.
+For calculation of average star formation histories in different halo mass bins, we refer readers to Appendix B of \citet{Behroozi2013}.
+In Appendix \ref{a:mbh_old_unmerged}, we lay out the procedure to calculate SMBH masses that: 1) were inherited from the most-massive progenitor (MMP) haloes; 2) came in with infalling satellite haloes.
+While a future version of \textsc{Trinity} will be integrated into the \textsc{UniverseMachine}, the present version requires only halo population statistics (i.e., halo mass functions and merger rates) from dark matter simulations (like \citealt[][]{Grylls2019}), as opposed to individual halo merger trees.
 As a result, \textsc{Trinity} allows extremely efficient computation of observables, and hence, rapid model exploration.